gcoolmaneric/VerifyStoreReceipt/README.md

 # How to integrate it with Unity Prime31 Plugin ?

+  Import Prime31 plugins
-  Import Prime31 StoreKit and in-App-Billing into Unity.
+    StoreKit for Apple Store and In-App-Billing for Google Play into Unity.

 # How to setup In-App-Purchase for IOS ?